-- 356. If a service organisation is used by the SMSF, the auditor cannot merely rely on the type 2 report as evidence of the SMSF's compliance with the SISA and SISR (refer paragraph 25).
-The auditor performs additional procedures necessary to ensure the SMSF's compliance with the SISA and SISR, for example, reviewing cash transaction accounts to ensure compliance with the borrowing requirements of SIS.
-To address the other compliance requirements, the auditor requests the service organisation to confirm that the compliance obligations have been met, for example: - (a) Confirmation that the assets are held by the fund trustee, in trust for the fund; - (b) Confirmation that none of the investments were acquired from a related party, or if acquired from a related party, that the acquisition was done at market value; - (c) Confirmation that, to the knowledge of the service provider, none of the investments held is pledged as security. - 357.
-It may be impossible or impractical to obtain sufficient appropriate audit evidence of compliance with respect to the services provided, in which case either the auditor qualifies their opinion on the basis of a limitation of scope or issues a disclaimer of opinion.
+- 422. If a service organisation is used by the SMSF, the auditor cannot merely rely on the type 2 report on controls as evidence of the SMSF's compliance with the SISA and SISR (refer paragraph 25).
+The auditor performs additional procedures necessary to conclude on the SMSF's compliance with the SISA and SISR, for example, reviewing cash transaction accounts to conclude on compliance with the borrowing requirements of the SISA.
+To address the other compliance requirements, the auditor requests the service organisation to confirm that the compliance obligations have been met, for example, confirmation that: - (a) the assets are held by the fund trustee, in trust for the fund;

+219 See sub-regulation 5.03(2) of the SISR.